StockNews.com Upgrades Ur-Energy (NYSE:URG) to “Sell”

-Ur-Energy (NYSE:URG – Get Rating) was upgraded by analysts at StockNews.com to a “sell” rating in a note issued to investors on Tuesday.
+Ur-Energy (NYSE:URG – Free Report) was upgraded by research analysts at StockNews.com to a “sell” rating in a research note issued on Wednesday.

 Ur-Energy Company Profile